oaplatform/oap-ws/oap-ws-openapi-ws/README.md

 ## General Information
-- Generates OpenApi (version 3.0+) documentation for all classes annotated with @WsOpenapi which are used as web services in an easy way.
+- Generates OpenApi (version 3.0+) documentation for all classes which are used as web services in an easy way.
 - No need to use swagger annotation for api documentation.
 Module uses data from reflection to form proper and appropriate document.
-- Only methods annotated with @WsMethod are subject to be documented
+- Only public methods annotated with @WsMethod are subject to be documented

 ## Documentation
 - All necessary information about OpenApi specification could be found in Swagger [docs](https://swagger.io/resources/open-api/) or in original [OAS](https://spec.openapis.org/oas/latest.html).